Working analysis · May 2026

 Starting in FY22, Michigan shifted the funding of MPSERS UAAL (unfunded actuarial accrued liability) toward direct state payment via Section 147c of the State School Aid Act.
 The dollars still show up on TSD's books — but they also show up as revenue, dollar-for-dollar.2

-The implication: when board materials say revenue grew $34M FY19→FY24, a substantial slice of that growth is MPSERS pass-through, perfectly matched by a corresponding expense growth.
+The implication: when board materials show revenue growth into FY25, a substantial slice of it is MPSERS pass-through, perfectly matched by corresponding expense growth.
 The free operating revenue — money the district can actually choose how to spend — grew much less.2

 Sources for this section